About the York Neighborhood Association

 YNA provides forums for those living in the York Addition or Neighborhood to improve security and quality of life in a number of ways.
 Foremost in security is getting to know your neighbors.
 So YNA sponsors a number of social events including the Annual Picnic and the Annual Caroling Wagon Ride.
 We also help foster or encourage Neighborhood Watch.
 We have hosted and promoted a number of neighborhood-wide events such as celebrating the 100-year anniversary of Nelsons Market with a parade, skateboard/bike ramps, live music, and a huge barbeque and afternoon social.

-We invite the police and city officials to attend many of our meetings and events to get better acquainted and to learn how to better assist them with their jobs toward our security needs and to better communicate our needs and concerns.
+We invite the city officials to attend many of our meetings and events to get better acquainted and to learn how to better assist them with their jobs toward our security needs and to better communicate our needs and concerns.
+Bellingham Police Department assigns officers to their neighborhood program and it is typical for a "Neighborhood Officer" or "Neighborhood Sergeant" to attend.

 As noted, YNA sponsors a number of general socials for all neighbors and the broader Bellingham community, including special activities for youth.

-In partnership with the City, YNA hosts a number of targeted clean-ups of the two parks in York (Franklin and Rock Hill) as well as private lots that had become too attractive to substance abusers and/or were dangerous to our youth and other vulnerable neighbors.
+In partnership with the City, YNA hosts a number of targeted clean-ups of the two parks in York, Harriet Spanel (formerly Franklin) and Rock Hill, as well as private lots that have become too attractive to substance abusers and/or were dangerous to our youth and other vulnerable neighbors.

 YNA successfully drove to create Rock Hill Park from abandoned lots next to Interstate 5 (I-5) which had become an eyesore as well as a location for substance abuse and a staging site for other criminal activity.
 We cleared the underbrush and, with the help of the City Parks Department, bordered off the parking lot.
 We have since added a basketball half-court, play-equipment area, and picnic bench with a grant from a memorial fund.